 Show/Breeding Prospect Puppies:

-Unlike most top Collie breeding programs, our policy is that we do not sell our top prospect puppies to show/breeding homes.
-Instead, we've chosen to make these select puppies available to Collie-loving families who desire a world-class Collie of their own.
-If we aren't retaining a puppy for our own program, we prefer to see our puppies live a life of luxury as a spoiled part of someone's family.
+Unlike most top Collie breeding programs, we do not sell our top puppy prospects to show/breeding homes.
+Instead, we’ve chosen to make these select puppies available to Collie-loving families who desire a world-class Collie of their own.
+If we aren’t retaining a puppy for our own program, we prefer to see our puppies live a life of luxury as a spoiled part of someone’s family.

 Adult Show Dogs/Breeding Bloodstock: